Wolverine971/9takes/src/blog/enneagram/enneagram-types-in-stress.md

         "name": "How does an Enneagram Type 9 respond to stress?", "acceptedAnswer": {
           "@type": "Answer",
           "text": "Enneagram Type 9s respond to stress with conflict, feeling overlooked, and pressure to make decisions.
-They may feel stressed when being forced to make decisions that may lead to conflict or disharmony, experiencing a personal attack or criticism that threatens their sense of peace, or witnessing turmoil or discord within their environment."
+They may feel stressed when forced to make decisions leading to conflict or disharmony, experiencing a personal attack or criticism threatening their sense of peace, or witnessing turmoil or discord within their environment."
         }
       }
     ]